 Jedi Master Dan Piraro offers this little political mockery in his weekly colorful commentaries.

-With a country politically polarized to the point of protests, how in the heck are these people going to be able to sit down at the Thanksgiving … Read More
+With a country politically polarized to the point of protests, how in the heck are these people going to be able to sit down at the Thanksgiving Day table and have … Read More

 “Democracy is the only system capable of reflecting the humanist premise of equilibrium or balance.
 The key to its secret is the involvement of the citizen.” – John Ralston Saul